jericson/anonymize.rb/README.md

 ## Saving and loading substitutions

-Getting a random substation every time stops being fun after awhile.
+Getting a random substitution every time stops being fun after awhile.
 Sometimes you want stability.
 It also can be handy to have a list of substitutions if you need to decode the anonymized document.
 The script can `--save` the substitutions as a Ruby hash: